 Factor Three: Cost to build versus renovate

 The typical retailer renovates their stores nearing the end of their lease, or franchise commitment, as part of a renewal process.
 Since renovations or building a new store is the largest capital expenditure a retailer will make, it’s important to factor the potential ROI of such investment.
-This analysis will often identify that it’s less costly to relocate a store than to renovate to newer ADA compliant standards —or where the infrastructure requires significant investment (new HVAC, equipment, plumbing, electrical) as new equipment is being contemplated.
+This analysis will often identify that it’s less costly to relocate a store than to renovate to newer ADA compliant standards —or where the infrastructure requires significant investment (new HVAC, equipment, plumbing along with services such as jetting sewer line, electrical) as new equipment is being contemplated.
 Building costs also vary by market; markets with the largest communities cost the most to build or renovate.
 Retailers should evaluate the cost to build versus renovate based on a clearly defined ROI calculation taking into consideration the cost of capital, the potential loss of revenue during renovation and the lifespan of the market of the current or future store.